In another post, we provide a detailed explanation of what plugins are about and how you can use these to expand your site’s functionality.

 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to go ahead and remove all of the selected plugins …

-In addition to the methods shown above, you can install a range of tools that let you manage your plugins.
+As well as the methods shown above, you can install a range of tools that help you manage your WordPress plugins.

 Health Check & troubleshooting